Since antiquity stars have been assigned to two coordinates: a right ascension value and a declination value.

 When you see Ursa Major in the winter, low in the sky and right side up, it is actually reversed.
 The handle now points westward -- or downward as it does around midnight as I write this, in mid-December.
 Thus to describe an object as "east of zeta" can be confusing.

-In my Pocket Guide I describe M101 as 5.5º east of zeta.
+On the web page for Ursa Major I describe M101 as 5.5º east of zeta.
 If you were to try to find this spiral galaxy in winter, looking east of zeta would take you in the opposite direction!
 What the directions mean is that M101 has a higher RA than zeta.
 If you look at the graphic and realise that higher right ascension objects now appear west you won't have any problems.

 It sounds a bit complicated and we'll use various means to find stars in the northern skies to avoid the confusion.
 But you should be aware of this difference in direction, when you are looking south and when you turn to look north.